cormullion/Mellan.jl/README.md

 # Requirements

-Julia v0.5 or above, and the packages Luxor, Color, and Images.
+Julia v0.6, and the packages Luxor, Color, and Images.

-The image should be square (obviously), and a JPG or 8 bit PNG.
+The image should be square (obviously!), and a JPG or 8 bit PNG.

 # Usage

+    Pkg.clone("https://github.com/cormullion/Mellan.jl.git") # it's not registered...

     using Mellan

+    mellanize("obama.jpg", 800)

     mellanize("obama.jpg",
 	    800,